Multiclass Decision Jungle

 Creates a multiclass classification model using the decision jungle algorithm

-This article describes how to use the Multiclass Decision Jungle module in Azure Machine Learning Studio, to create a machine learning model that is based on a supervised learning algorithm called decision jungles.
+This article describes how to use the Multiclass Decision Jungle module in Azure Machine Learning Studio (classic), to create a machine learning model that is based on a supervised learning algorithm called decision jungles.

 You define the model and its parameters using this module, and then connect a labeled training data set to train the model using one of the training modules.
 The trained model can be used to predict a target that has multiple values.